 The Series 2 Xbox controller is slightly wider than the original.
 While the metallic accents are retained, there are wrap around rubberized grips which make it more ergonomic and easy on the hands.
 Also, its lighter than the original Elite, which is a welcome change.

 There are four paddle buttons on the underside of the controller, all of which can be remapped, removed or disabled.
 So, every finger barring your pinky can be put to good use.

 The underside also sports the profile switch button, which lets you store and switch button profiles on-the-fly.

 There are four thumb sticks, two textured one and two classic ones, two metallic D-pads and the paddles, all of which are magnetic attachments to the main controller.
 This means, that if one of them breaks down, you can swap it for a new one.
 No need to change the entire controller or make do with a damaged one.

-We could go on for hours about the Xbox Elite.
+We could go on for hours about this Xbox One controller.